Across is now live on BNB Smart Chain!

 If I want to integrate Across into my dApp, should I use the SDK or the API?

 We recommend using the API, which wraps SDK functions and has an easier interface.
-However, if speed is a concern then we recommend reviewing the to understand best how to use the SDK.
+However, if speed is a concern then we recommend reviewing the API implementation of the SDK to understand best how to use the SDK.

 Installation